 Because sitting behind that glossy technicolour screen lay a whole host of black hat hackers just waiting to get their hacking hands on your priceless details.
 Cyber Monday can quickly transform into Terrifying Tuesday if it’s not just the deals being taken advantage of.

-With this in mind, here are some top tips to help you stay safe when shopping online once Cyber Monday comes rolling around.
+With this in mind, here are some top tips to help you stay safe when shopping online once Cyber Monday rolls around.

 Make sure your shopping portal is secure